 Are you ready to experience Rome in every way imaginable?
 Then I wouldn’t hesitate to buy Fodor’s Rome.
 The experts at Fodor’s are ready to give you insider knowledge on the best areas in Rome to spend your vacation.

-With customizable itineraries, and detailed maps of Rome make sure to make the most of your time in Italy as special and as magical as it possibly can get.
-With tips from the locals in this Rome, Italy travel guide, you will be able to eat, drink, and play like a local.
-There are many different types of recommendations from experts and locals to make sure your trip is nothing short of spectacular.
+With customizable itineraries and detailed maps of Rome, make sure to make the most of your time in Italy as special and as magical as possible.
+With tips from the locals in this Rome, Italy travel guide, you can eat, drink, and play like a local.
+There are many different types of recommendations from experts and locals to ensure your trip is spectacular.

-Inside you can expect to find an experienced guide, colored photos, “best of” lists, itineraries, maps, tips and tools, local advice, and historical/cultural overviews.
+Inside, you can expect to find an experienced guide, colored photos, “best of” lists, itineraries, maps, tips and tools, local advice, and historical/cultural overviews.
 What more could you possibly need from a travel guide?

-See Related: 6 Best day Trips from Rome
+See Related: Day Trips from Rome

 Bob Kaufman, a former tour operator for 30 years, knows exactly how tours are run.
-He is here to give you the inside scoop on how to travel throughout Italy without being told you have to be on a bus at 8 AM sharp.
+He is here to give you the inside scoop on how to travel throughout Italy without being told you have to be on a bus at 8 a.m. sharp.
 If you want to spend as much time at each historical sight or restaurant as you’d like, you should be able to.

-Although, you should still check out the French Alps as well because they are just as beautiful as the Italian Alps!
+This may mention France in the title, but people going to Italy can stick to that section of the guide.
+Although, you should still check out the French Alps because they are just as beautiful as the Italian Alps!

 Explore all of the meadows and mountainsides Italy has to offer.
 Rated at all difficulty levels throughout, this Italian Alps travel guide will surely take you on an adventure of a lifetime.

 Are you looking for a romantic getaway?
-Do you want to know where to go and where not to go in the Italian Lakes region of Italy?
+Do you want to know where and where not to go in the Italian Lakes region of Italy?

 If so, I have the perfect travel guide for you!
 Look for colored maps, itineraries tailored to your ideal experience, and insider tips and knowledge to get around like a local.

 Lonely Planet and its team of researchers bring you the new and updated version of this guide from February 2020.
 So you know the information is both relevant and up to date.

 Begin your journey in the heart of Italy and make the entire trip what you want it to be!
 There are tools for family traveling, an accommodation section, colored maps and itineraries, local tips and knowledge from the locals, and cultural insights.

-This guide covers 18 top cities and towns in Italy, plus some of the less common areas as well.
-So wherever you want to end up in the beautiful country of Italy, make sure to bring this guide with you!
+This guide covers 18 top cities and towns in Italy, plus some of the less common areas.
+So, bring this guide wherever you want to end up in Italy!

 With this extensive guide covering the entire country of Italy in a little over 500 pages, you will definitely not want to miss this opportunity to own the newest updated edition from 2020.